Skip to main content

 How to Deal with Noise Issues Whether they are working in surface mines or underground tunnels, miners are subject to hearing damage from excessive noise levels.
 We'll learn how to protect against hearing damage.
 Assorted Environmental Health Issues Miners must constantly look for potential safety hazards in their environment.
 These might be structural, like ensuring that walls and ceilings are sufficiently shored up, invisible problems like the presence of radon or asbestos, water leakage that could indicate possible flood potential or electrical hazards, combinations of hazardous chemicals, potential for fires, and so forth.

 See the Environmental pages for more information.
 Our classes will focus on teaching the following best practices of mining.
 Inspect the work environment for safety hazards before beginning your shift.
 Inspect equipment and correct problems before beginning operation.

 Wear fall protection when there is any risk of falling.
 Sound an audible warning before starting equipment.
 Wear seat belts and other required safety gear while operating equipment.

 Set brakes, safely position wheels, and power down before leaving equipment.
 Before approaching any piece of equipment, make visual contact with the operator and receive acknowledgment from the operator.
 Never pass under, work under, or allow others to work under suspended loads.

-Barricade off hazardous areas.
+Promptly report any safety concerns, violations, or incidents to a supervisor.
+A big part of mining safety is learning how to safely operate and work around heavy equipment.
 Many injuries occur each year due to equipment failures or due to faulty use of equipment.
 Although we cannot teach participants how to use all types of equipment, we will discuss how to perform routine safety checks on equipment, how to find out the safety equipment and training required for operators, and discuss how to safely work around heavy equipment.
-Our instruction will include the following types of equipment.

 • Front end loaders and dump trucks